gvwilson/thirdbit/fiction/iffy/index.md

 Sandrine replied wearily.
 *I have a mission.*
-And then she took everything she had learned about Iffy and turned it into a missile in her mind and fired.
+And then she took everything she had learned about Iffy and turned it into a missile in her mind.

 An hour later
 Sandrine stood at attention in the governor's windowless office.